xenia-project/xenia/docs/building.md

 #### Debugging

 VS behaves oddly with the debug paths.
-Open the xenia-run project properties and set the 'Command' to `$(SolutionDir)$(TargetPath)` and the 'Working Directory' to `$(SolutionDir)..\..`.
+Open the xenia project properties and set the 'Command' to `$(SolutionDir)$(TargetPath)` and the 'Working Directory' to `$(SolutionDir)..\..`.
 You can specify flags and the file to run in the 'Command Arguments' field (or use `--flagfile=flags.txt`).